Prakriti Kayastha

 I am Prakriti Kayastha, a PhD student at Northumbria University, UK.
 I am part of the Center for Doctoral Training in Renewable Energy Northeast Universities (ReNU).
 My work is based on modelling materials using density functional theory and machine learning.

+Broadly, I am interested in modelling materials for next-generation photovoltaics.
 Currently, I am working on modelling the properties of chalcogenide perovskites for solar cell applications.
-I am interested in modelling the phonons and the properties that can be derived from them - thermodynamics, IR, and Raman spectroscopy.
-Here is a list of topics I’m closely working with at the moment:
+A particular focus is on the topic of phonons, through which several properties of interest can be derived - thermodynamics, spectroscopy, and phase transitions.
+Here is a summary of topics I’m closely working with at the moment:

 anharmonic_phonons